binfalse/binfalse.de/_posts/2017-01-24-automatically-update-docker-images.md

 The tool consists of three files:

-* `docker-updater.sh` in `/etc/cron.daily` that reads the configuration in `/etc/default/docker-updater` and does the regular update
+* `/etc/cron.daily/docker-updater` reads the configuration in `/etc/default/docker-updater` and does the regular update
-* `docker-updater` in `/etc/default` stores the configuration.
+* `/etc/default/docker-updater` stores the configuration.
 You need to set the `ENABLED` variable to `1`, otherwise the update tool won't run.
 * `/etc/docker-compose-auto-update.conf` carries a list of Docker Compose environments.
 Add the paths to the `docker-compose.yml` files on your system, one per line

 As it's installed in `/etc/cron.daily/`, [cron](https://en.wikipedia.org/wiki/Cron) will take care of the job and update your images and containers on a daily basis.